wskwellness/jkw-guide/docs/index.md

 The Journal of Kinesiology and Wellness (JKW) is the official publication of the Western Society for Kinesiology and Wellness (WSKW).
 The JKW accepts submissions on a rolling basis.
 As an online journal, the JKW publishes papers after they are accepted rather than waiting for a full volume to be completed before publishing.
 Full volumes are compiled and published once a year in January.

+## Scope and Focus

+The Journal of Kinesiology & Wellness (JKW) is an anonymous peer-reviewed online journal that covers issues in physical education, physical activity & health promotion, wellness, biomechanics, motor behavior, exercise physiology, sport, and dance.
+The JKW is a publication of the Western Society for Kinesiology and Wellness (WSKW).

 ## Types of Publications

 The JKW publishes several types of scholarly works: